-If you aren’t familiar with Trello it is basically a project management system that is made up of boards, and these boards contain lists and within lists you can create lists.
+If you aren’t familiar with Trello it is basically a project management system that is made up of boards, and these boards contain lists and within lists you can create cards.
 All will become clear as you continue reading this post!

-In this post I’ll show you how to plan out your blog content in Trello.
+In this post, I’ll show you how to plan out your blog content in Trello.

 1 | Sign up for Trello

 In order to start using Trello, you need to create an account.
 So head over to the Trello website and click Sign Up.